the88/Atreides/README.md

     rake atreides:install:migrations

 3) Configure the app to use the ActiveRecord session store, like this:
-(Otherwise, the flash photo uploader will not work)
+(Otherwise, the QQ photo uploader will not work)

     $ cat config/initializers/session_store.rb
     Rails.application.config.session_store :active_record_store,